-This building was built by Polish artisans and, at the time of building, was considered to be a true marvel of their craft.
-The elaborate masonry of the grape leaves climbing up the building and the animals dotted around the façade are an absolute wonder to behold and are something that every fan of both architecture and art should witness.
-The other offering at this house – the museum of local arts and crafts – is rather boring though, so this can be skipped to save on money.
-It’s open from 10am-5pm every day and more information can be found at www.cms-kh.cz.
+This building was built by Polish artisans and was considered a true marvel of their craft at the time of building.
+The elaborate masonry of the grape leaves climbing up the building, and the animals dotted around the façade are an absolute wonder to behold and are something that every fan of both architecture and art should witness.
+The other offering at this house – the museum of local arts and crafts – is rather boring, though, so this can be skipped to save money.
+It’s open from 10 am-5 pm every day, and more information can be found at www.cms-kh.cz.

 Alchemy Museum (Muzeum Alchymie)

-This is the only museum in the whole of the Czech Republic dedicated to the ancient art of alchemy and it is located in the cellars of a house on the Main Square.
-As you might expect, everything here is dedicated to alchemy and for English speaking visitors, there are many different descriptions written in English, all of which explain the different facets of this practice.
-There is also a stunning Gothic tower attached to this house and inside you’ll find a alchemist’s study, which is laid out in the same way you’d have seen it back when the alchemist practiced here many years ago.
+This is the only museum in the whole of the Czech Republic dedicated to the ancient art of alchemy, and it is located in the cellars of a house on the Main Square.
+As you might expect, everything here is dedicated to alchemy.
+For English speaking visitors, there are many different descriptions written in English, all of which explain the different facets of this practice.
+There is also a stunning Gothic tower attached to this house, and inside you’ll find an alchemist’s study, which is laid out in the same way you’d have seen it back when the alchemist practised here many years ago.

-Pivnice Dačický (Address: Rakova 8; main dishes 120-350 CZK; Open 11am-11pm).
-Get some froth on your moustache at this old-fashioned, wood-panelled Bohemian beer hall, where you can dine on dumplings and choose from five different draught beers, including Pilsner Urquell, Budvar and Primátor yeast beer. website
+Get some froth on your moustache at this old-fashioned, wood-panelled Bohemian beer hall, where you can dine on dumplings and choose from five different draught beers, including Pilsner Urquell Budvar and Primátor yeast beer.
+Address: Rakova 8; main dishes 120-350 CZK; Open 11am-11pm. website

-Dobrá Čajovna.
-This is a small teahouse with a difference, as it is not in keeping with the medieval vibe of this town at all.
+This is a small teahouse with a difference, as it is not in keeping with this town’s medieval vibe.
 Instead, it is Thai themed, with loads of character and quaint Thai decorations adorning every wall.
-It’s a fantastic place to come if you simple want to while away the day in a comfortable location, watching the locals go about their daily business.
-It’s open every day between the hours of 2pm and 10pm and is located on Jungmannovo Náměstí 16.
+It’s a fantastic place to come if you want to while away the day in a comfortable location, watching the locals go about their daily business.
+It’s open every day between 2 pm and 10 pm and is located on Jungmannovo Náměstí 16.

-U Žlutého Kola (Donna).
 This is the best place to find traditional Czech dishes in the whole of the town, although this means that it is usually rather busy at the same time.
-For tourists, there is a menu in English, however the lunchtime specials are only found in Czech, although one of the waiters will be able to explain them to you.
+There is a menu in English; however, the lunchtime specials are only found in Czech, although one of the waiters will explain them to you.
 It also has a lovely little courtyard, where you can sit when the sun is shining.
-It’s open every day and lunch specials are served until 3pm.
+It’s open every day, and lunch specials are served until 3 pm.
 It’s located above the Hotel Garni on Havlíčkovo Náměstí no. 16.

-Piazza Navona.
-This Italian restaurant can annoy some with its English language advertising, but it is located right in the Main Square of the town and therefore draws a big crowd.
-The food is good here and the customers are loyal.
+This Italian restaurant can annoy some with its English language advertising, but it is located right in the Main Square of the town and draws a big crowd.
+The food is good here, and the customers are loyal.
 It is open every single day and, as already stated, is on the Palackého náměstí 90. website

-Kutná Hora is situated 65 km east from Prague.
-By bus 70 minutes from Florenc station, by train 55 minutes from main station (the train is a better choice).
+Kutná Hora is situated 65 km east of Prague.
+By bus 70 minutes from Florenc station, train 55 minutes from the main station (the train is a better choice).
 Return tickets for train or bus cost around 200 CZK.
 If you don’t want to spend use public transport, consider booking an excursion.